MENUCLOSE

 from 2pm

-The Flanagans are a family ensemble rooted in a rich musical heritage, proudly drawing inspiration from legendary relatives such as Sarah, Rita, Sean, Dolores and Matt Keane.
-The family originally hail from North Clare, a renowned hotbed of traditional Irish music.
-The group brings a deep sense of place and tradition to their performance.
+The Flanagans are a family ensemble rooted in a rich musical heritage, proudly drawing inspiration from legendary relatives such as Sarah, Rita, Seán, Matt, and Dolores Keane.
+The family originally hail from North Clare, a renowned hotbed of traditional Irish music, and bring a deep sense of place and tradition to their performance.

 Roots in Tune